Inside Loewe Fall/Winter 2026

 - Graphic checked patterns

-These colors diverge sharply from traditional fall palettes, which typically rely on darker neutrals such as charcoal, brown, or black.
+These colors depart from traditional fall palettes, which typically rely on darker neutrals like charcoal, brown, or black.

 That restraint comes from the discipline of the silhouettes.
 The garments are clean, architectural, and precisely constructed.
 Volume is controlled, and the lines remain clear even when the color palette becomes expressive.

-Color may attract the eye—but structure anchors the design.
+Color attracts the eye.
+Structure anchors the design.

 This balance between expressive color and controlled tailoring forms the conceptual center of the collection.